LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: Experiments Results

-\paragraph{EchoNet‐Dynamics} An echocardiography video dataset~\cite{ouyang2020video} annotated with continuous left‐ventricular ejection‐fraction (LVEF) values (regression task).
-The 3D ResNet variant leveraged by EchoDiffusion~\cite{reynaud2023feature} is trained using the provided configuration and adopted as the black-box regressor, since pretrained weights are not publicly available.
+\textbf{EchoNet‐Dynamics} An echocardiography video dataset~\cite{ouyang2020video} annotated with continuous left‐ventricular ejection‐fraction (LVEF) values (regression task).
+The 3D ResNet variant leveraged by ~\citet{reynaud2023feature} is trained using the provided configuration and adopted as the black-box regressor, since pretrained weights are not publicly available.

-\paragraph{Something‐Something~V2 (SSv2)} A fine‐grained human‐action dataset~~\cite{goyal2017something} with 174 classes (multiclass classification).
-The publicly released VideoMAE-Base model~\cite{tong2022videomae} served as the black‐box classifier.
-It is a spatio–temporal Vision Transformer pre-trained by masked autoencoding and equipped with factorised space–time attention.
+\textbf{Something‐Something~V2 (SSv2)} A fine‐grained human‐action dataset~\cite{goyal2017something} with 174 classes (multiclass classification).
+The publicly released VideoMAE-Base model~\cite{tong2022videomae} served as black‐box classifier.
+It is a spatiotemporal Vision Transformer pre-trained by masked autoencoding and equipped with factorised space–time attention.